wang-bin/QtAV/README.md

 - Fullscreen, stay on top
 - Compatiblity: QtAV can be built with both Qt4 and Qt5.
 QtAV supports both FFmpeg(>=0.9) and [Libav](http://libav.org).
 - Multiple render engine support.
-Currently supports QPainter, GDI+, Direct2D, XV and OpenGL.
+Currently supports QPainter, GDI+, Direct2D, XV and OpenGL(and ES2).
 - Dynamically change render engine when playing.

 ### Extensible Framework (work in progress)